-- Provide internship duties and responsibilities that include delivery of services to clients.
+- Provide internship duties and responsibilities that include the delivery of services to clients.

-- Provide resources necessary to support intern in the satisfactory completion of his or her goals and objectives, and the completion of assigned duties/tasks (e.g., equipment, materials, work space).
+- Provide resources necessary to support the intern in the satisfactory completion of his or her goals and objectives, and the completion of assigned duties/tasks (e.g., equipment, materials, workspace).

 Prior to the internship experience:

-- Internship site personnel will meet with the student to evaluate the feasibility of an internship placement for the student.
-Specific indications of the involvement expected of the student will be provided by the personnel from the site.
-The internship site personnel will develop an agenda and a time line with the student’s input.
-The internship site personnel prior to the start of the practicum will cooperatively evaluate the student’s written goals.
-The HDFS 491 Internship Learning Agreement will be completed by the site supervisor and student together.
+- Internship site personnel will meet with you to evaluate the feasibility of an internship placement.
+Specific indications of the involvement expected of you will be provided by the personnel from the site.
+The internship site personnel will develop an agenda and a timeline with your input.
+The internship site personnel prior to the start of the practicum will cooperatively evaluate your written goals.
+The HDFS 491 Internship Learning Agreement will be completed by you and the site supervisor.

 During the internship experience:

-- Internship site personnel will provide daily supervision of the student’s activities to evaluate progress.
+- Internship site personnel will provide daily supervision of your activities to evaluate progress.
 Internship site personnel will have free and open access to the department practicum coordinator whenever desired.

-- Internship site personnel will provide working space for the student.
+- Internship site personnel will provide working space for you.

-- Internship site personnel will discuss with the student the resources available to the student, including limitations of the resources (e.g., use of phones, office supplies, administrative assistance).
+- Internship site personnel will discuss with you the available resources, including resource limitations (e.g., use of phones, office supplies, administrative assistance).

 At the end of the internship experience:

-- The practicum coordinator will assist the student in finding an internship placement as necessary.
+- The practicum coordinator will assist you in finding an internship placement as necessary.

-- During the internship-planning phase and the experience itself, the practicum coordinator will work with the student to achieve a beneficial and rewarding internship experience.
+- During the internship-planning phase and the experience itself, the practicum coordinator will work with you to achieve a beneficial and rewarding internship experience.

-- The practicum coordinator will communicate in writing with the internship site personnel during the student’s internship experience.
+- The practicum coordinator will communicate in writing with the internship site personnel during your internship experience.

-- The practicum coordinator will evaluate the student’s written assignments and maintain communication with the student as needed.
+- The practicum coordinator will evaluate your written assignments and maintain communication with you as needed.

-- The practicum coordinator will establish and maintain a continuing record of the student’s work experience during the internship.
+- The practicum coordinator will establish and maintain a continuing record of your work experience during the internship.
 A separate record of the internship site (excluding personal data from specific students) will be maintained to establish a file for future internships.